 Sweepers tend to advance and distribute the ball up-field, intercepting passes and getting the ball off the opposition without hurling themselves into tackles.
 When upfield to distribute the ball, they will also need to make a speedy recovery and run back into their position whenever required.
 The concept of having a sweeper in defense has become less common due to the advent of zonal marking and the offside trap.

 These defenders take up the wide positions in defence.
 Barring defences with fewer than four players, there is one full-back on each side – the right back and the left-back.
 Full-backs have both defensive and offensive roles.
-In defence, they act as physical obstructions to opposing wingers marking them into difficult spaces where they can’t influence the game.
+In defence, they act as physical obstructions to opposing wingers.
+They mark them into difficult spaces where they can’t influence the game.

-In attack, they overlap their teammates on the wing to provide assists, run into spaces to provide an extra passing option on the flanks, and often take responsibility for throw-ins.
+In attack, they overlap their teammates on the wing to provide assists, run into spaces to provide an extra passing option on the flanks.
+Also, they often take responsibility for throw-ins.
 Full-backs need to cover a lot of ground and hence are expected to possess extraordinary pace and stamina, besides a healthy work-rate.
 Their dynamic role also means they need to be great dribblers and tactically astute footballers.

 The wing-back is a hybrid of wingers and full-backs.
 The role is a modern variation of the full-back position with a heavier emphasis on attacking duties.
-A wing-back is usually employed to bolster the attack, yet they must have the ability, when needed, to fall back and mark opposing players.
+A wing-back is usually employed to bolster the attack.
+But, they must have the ability, when needed, to fall back and mark opposing players.

-It is important to note that many players can fit into multiple categories and have played different roles in different tactical set-ups during their careers.
+It is important to note that many players can fit into multiple categories.
+They have played different roles in different tactical set-ups during their careers.
 So, don’t hesitate to tick multiple boxes when trying to figure out what type of defender you are.